ZarTek-Creole/cbftp-tools/README.md

 ## Description

-"cbftp-updater.sh" is a Bash script designed for the management and automatic updating of cbftp via Subversion (SVN).
+"cbftp-updater.sh" is a Bash script designed to manage and automatically update cbftp via Subversion (SVN).
 It simplifies the task of keeping your cbftp installation up to date with an efficient script.

 ## Donation